Moses-Code-Dev/Djowda-Legal/privacy.md

 The Djowda Project acts as the Data Controller for platform-level data, such as your account information, app analytics, and system logs.

-Our partners (e.g., the store you order from) act as independent Data Controllers for the data they need to fulfill their service (e.g., your order details and delivery address).
+Our partners (e.g., the store you order from) act as independent Data Controllers for the data they need to fulfill their service (e.g., your order details, delivery address, and any chat communications with you).

 In this context, the Djowda Platform acts as a Data Processor, securely passing your order information from you to the partner you have selected.
 This Privacy Policy governs all data for which the Djowda Project is a Controller or Processor.
+We are not responsible for the privacy or security practices of our independent partners once they have received your data to fulfill their service.

 ### 1.3 Commitment